Pol-Torras-Claverol/Pol-Torras-Claverol/README.md

 At the moment, I am:

 Developing console applications in Java

-    Learning the fundamentals of C#
+Learning the fundamentals of C# and Java

 Practicing programming logic with arrays, loops, conditions, and methods

  Building a personal GitHub portfolio for internships and junior opportunities

 In my free time, I work with 3D modeling and animation using Blender, and I have experience with Unreal Engine 4 and 5, as well as Unity in both 2D and 3D.
 These interests help me stay motivated, creative, and technically curious.